AtheMathmo/rubefunge-93/README.md

 ---

-This is a toy implementation of a [Befunge](https://en.wikipedia.org/wiki/Befunge) compiler.
+This is a toy implementation of a [Befunge](https://en.wikipedia.org/wiki/Befunge) interpreter.

 I implemented this as part of an old [Angel Hack challenge](http://angelhack.com/solve-these-developer-challenges-to-snag-free-tickets-to-our-series/) (though I think the bufenge challenge code on this page contains an error...).